How your Council Tax is spent

 - The Council Tax band for your property

-- Whether you are entitled to any discounts or exemptions on the full bill
+- Whether you are entitled to any reductions, discounts or exemptions on the full bill

 Your Council Tax helps to fund local services, such as social care for vulnerable people; and support for children, young adults and elderly people.
 It also pays for waste and recycling, schools, libraries, leisure centres, street cleaning and much more.

 The Council Tax for 2023/24 was set at the West Northamptonshire Council meeting on 22 February 2023.